Darren-Yeo/WGBS-and-RNAseq-analysis-of-potato-leaves/README.md

 # WGBS-and-RNAseq-analysis-of-potato-leaves
 WGBS and RNAseq analysis of potato leaves

-The RNAseq code has not been uploaded yet..

 Scripts associated with the publication:
 Genotype‐dependent DNA methylation patterns are negatively associated with allelic variation rather than heat‐induced gene expression in two contrasting potato genotypes.